JiaqiTu/EE629-Internet-of-Things/README.md

 **Temperature and humidity monitor:**

- I also bought a DHT11 and want to put temperature and humidity on the same page but it occoured errors I didn't figure it out.
+ I also bought a DHT11 and want to put temperature and humidity on the same page.